rage/programming-23/data/part-9/5-class-attributes.md

 </sample-output>

 When the general rate of interest changes, the total interest rate for all instances of the class changes.
-See how it is possible to add a getter method with the `@property` decorator even though there isn't an attribute of the same name in the class.
-This methos returns the sum of the general rate of interest and the account specific interest rate.
+As you can see above, it is possible to add a getter method with the `@property` decorator even though there isn't an attribute of the same name in the class.
+This method returns the sum of the general rate of interest and the account specific interest rate.

 Let's have a look at another example.
-The class `PhoneNumber` contains some phone number country codes in a dictionary.
-This dictionary is a class variable, and as such is shared by all the instances of the class, because the country code for a phone number from a country is always the same.
+The class `PhoneNumber` is used to define a single phone number, but it also contains some country codes in a dictionary.
+This dictionary is a class variable, and as such is shared by all the instances of the class, because the country code for phone numbers from a single country is always the same.

 ```python
 class PhoneNumber: